Nursing is a rewarding job, but the days can be long and exhausting.

 - Travel nursing offers health and retirement benefits, which tie into overall earnings.

 Typically, many travel nurses have the opportunity to earn over $3,000 per week.
-They also receive stipends for:
+They also receive stipends for housing, food, incidentals, and travel.

 Now consider per diem nurses.
 Their pay rates vary based on different factors, like: